GHZ transform (I): Bell transform and quantum teleportation: Introduction

 The plan of this paper is organized as follows.
-In Section 2, we define the four dimensional Bell transform and study the algebraic structure of its matrix formulation.
-In Section 3, we study representative examples for the four dimensional Bell transform, including the $C_H$ gate (\ref{ch_matrix}), the Yang--Baxter gate $B$ (\ref{b_matrix}), and the magic gates $Q$ (\ref{q_matrix}) and $R$ (\ref{r_matrix}).
-In Section 4, we define the teleportation operator to characterize the circuit of quantum teleportation, and then apply it to the reformulation of teleportation-based quantum computation.
-In Section 5, we study the matrix formulation of the higher dimensional Bell transform with known multi-qubit quantum gates as typical examples.
-In Section 6, we make an outlook on the future research.
-In Appendix A, we study the relation between permutation gates and Clifford gates.
-In Appendix B, we recognize the inverses of the Bell transforms $C_H$, $B$, $Q$ and $R$ are Clifford gates.
-In Appendix C, we present exponential formulations of the Bell transforms $B$, $Q$ and $R$ with associated two-qubit Hamiltonians.
-In Appendix D, we prove the general formulae of the teleportation equations (\ref{tele_eq333}) and (\ref{tele_eq444}).
+In Section \ref{sec. review Bell basis and quantum gates}, we make a review on the Bell basis and known quantum gates.
+In Section \ref{higher_ghz}, we study the algebraic structure of the GHZ transform with known multi-qubit quantum gates as typical examples.
+In Section \ref{repr_examples}, we define the Bell transform and study its algebraic structure with representative examples.
+In Section \ref{sec: teleportation}, we introduce the teleportation operator using the Bell transform and then derive the teleportation equation for the characterization of the circuit of quantum teleportation.
+In Section \ref{fault_tolerant_u_g_s}, we apply the Bell transform to the fault-tolerant construction of the universal quantum gate set in teleportation-based quantum computation.
+In Section \ref{sec concluding}, we have concluding remarks.
+In Appendix \ref{appendix A}, we show that a permutation gate may not be a Clifford gate.
+In Appendix \ref{appendix B}, we show that the representative gates for the Bell transform are maximally entangling Clifford gates.